Abdul Razzaq (cricketer): Prominence

-In 2000, Razzaq became the youngest cricketer in the world to take a Test cricket hat-trick in a match against Sri Lanka.
+In 2000, Abdul Razzaq became the youngest cricketer in the world to take a Test cricket hat-trick in a match against Sri Lanka.
 He has scored three centuries and twenty two fifties in One Day International matches.
 His highest score was 112 runs, against South Africa in 2002, where he shared a partnership of 257 runs with Pakistani batsman Saleem Elahi.
 His second century was scoring 107 runs not out in a match against Zimbabwe in 2004.
 During this match, he saved Pakistan from a disastrous start and eventually won them the match.
 His first fifty came in 90 deliveries, before accelerating in the second fifty runs, which was scored in just 21 balls.

-Also in 2003–2004, he scored 89 runs from 40 balls against New Zealand, whose captain Stephen Fleming called him the "best hitter" in the world.
+On 29 November 2003 at Lahore, Abdul Razzaq sealed a high-scoring chase against New Zealand with a blistering 47 off 22 balls*, taking Pakistan 292/7 past 291/5 with two overs to spare and securing a three-wicket win in the first ODI of the series.
+During the fifth and last ODI match of the tour, he scored 89 runs from 40 balls, prompting New Zealand captain Stephen Fleming to call him the "best hitter" in the world.

+In March 2004, during the 3rd ODI of the Indian tour of Pakistan, Abdul Razzaq hit an unbeaten 53 at a strike-rate of 101 and guided Pakistan past India’s 244/9 with 16 balls to spare; in the first innings he had also taken 2 wickets.

 In January 2005, he was involved in the ACC Asian XI that took on the ICC World XI in the World Cricket Tsunami Appeal charity match at the Melbourne Cricket Ground in Australia.

-As a fast bowler, Razzaq experienced a steady decline in speed and performance during the 2003 cricket World Cup and 2004.
-Razzaq dropped Tendulkar who later on scored a matchwinning 98(75).
+As a fast bowler, Abdul Razzaq experienced a steady decline in speed and performance during the 2003 cricket World Cup and 2004.
+Abdul Razzaq dropped Tendulkar who later on scored a match-winning 98 (75).
 During this period, he remained as a supporting bowler.
 However, from 2005 to the end of 2006, he regained his speed and he won many matches for Pakistan with his bowling.
 His best bowling figures in a One Day International match is 6 wickets for 35 runs.
 His another notable performance was against Sri Lanka at Sharjah in 1999, where Pakistan was all out for 196 runs and he took 5 wickets for 31 runs to draw the match.
-During the 2005–2006 Test match series against India, Razzaq took 9 wickets and scored 205 runs in two Test matches he played, which resulted in an improvement of his performance.
-His batting remained generally consistent from 2000 to 2006, although his place on the Test team was never secure.